May 7 & 8 / July 9 & 10/ Sept 24 & 25/ Oct 22 & 23/ Nov 19 & 20/ Dec 19 & 20Read More

-During severe weather conditions, Roadmasters Safety Group may make the decision to cancel or reschedule classes based on transportation and safety issues for everyone involved.
+During severe weather conditions, Roadmasters Safety Group may make the decision to cancel or reschedule classes based on transportation and safety issues.

 HeartSafe offers a wide range of first aid, paramedical and safety courses.
 HeartSafe has been Victoria’s premier first aid training institute since 1999, providing the highest quality instruction with help from knowledgeable, experienced staff. www.heartsafeems.com (844) 375-0291 firstname.lastname@example.orgRead More

-We’re proud to offer a new training location for Air Brake and Traffic Control Courses at
+We’re proud to offer a training location for Air Brake and Traffic Control Courses at

 BC’s TCP training program has been highlighted in a feature article on 3M’s website for educating on the safe placement and use of traffic control devices: